EasyApache 4 FAQ

 To install and activate ImageMagick, run the following commands as the

 In this example,

-ea-php56 represents the server's PHP version.
-For example, if your server runs PHP 7, replace this value with
+## represents the server’s PHP version.
+For example, if your server runs PHP 7.0, you would use

 Common issues and errors